-If Player I obeys the rule, then, as $(x,\tau)$ is an instance of $({\sf RT}^1_2\times{\limN})^\Game$, Player II (according to the strategy $\tau$) declares victory at some round.
-This means that if we restrict the tree $T$ to the nodes $\sigma$ at which Player I obeys the rule (i.e., Player I gives a correct answer to each query made by Player II), then the restriction $R$ forms a well-founded binary tree; that is, a finite binary tree.
-Moreover, any $\sigma\not\in R$ is never accessible after some stage.
+If Player I obeys the rule, then, as $(x,\tau)$ is an instance of $({\sf RT}^1_2\times{\limN})^{\clo}$, Player II (according to the strategy $\tau$) declares victory at some round.
+This means that if we restrict the tree $T$ to the nodes $\sigma$ at which Player I obeys the rule (i.e., Player I gives a correct answer to each query made by Player II), then the restriction forms a well-founded binary tree; that is, a finite binary tree.
+This is exactly the unique $G$-strategy tree $R$ given by Player II's fixed strategy $\tau$ (see Definition \ref{def:legal-tree}).
+Then, any $\sigma\not\in R$ is never accessible after some stage.
 Indeed, if $\sigma\in R$ and $\sigma i\not\in R$, then the edge $[\sigma,\sigma i]$ is never passable after some stage, and there are only finite such nodes as $R$ is finite.